CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.3 Patch and Change Management.md

 For example, poorly defined, overlapping, or unclarified responsibilities can slow down the categorization and prioritization of change requests, thereby delaying the distribution of patches and changes.
 Even if patches and changes are released prematurely without test run and consideration of all (technical) aspects, this can have a serious impact on safety.

-In the extreme case, poorly defined responsibilities can affect the entire institution completely or to a large extent.
+In extreme cases, poorly defined responsibilities may affect the entire institution in full or in large scale.
 Faults in the operation affect the availability.
 Confidentiality and integrity may be affected if security-related patches are not or are distributed late.

 ### 2 2 Defective communication in change management